SmartCalcs

 Frequently Asked Questions

-Q. What is a 401(k) employer match?
+Q. What is a 401(k) vesting schedule?

 Q. How much should I contribute to my 401(k)?

-Financial experts generally recommend saving 10% to 15% of your pre-tax income for retirement.
-At a minimum, you should contribute enough to get your full employer match.
+Financial experts recommend saving 10% to 15% of your pre-tax income for retirement.
+At a minimum, contribute enough to capture the full employer match โ€” anything less leaves free money on the table.
+The 2026 IRS employee deferral limit is approximately $24,000 (with an additional $7,500 catch-up if you are 50 or older).